 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-Is the Go London Explorer Pass worth it?
-In this London Explorer Pass review, we’ll discuss how it works, consider the price, and determine whether it’s a good deal for you.
+In this London Explorer Pass review, we discuss how it works, consider the price, and determine whether it’s a good deal for you.

-PRICE DROP: For a limited time, get up to 20% OFF the Go London Explorer Pass!
-Sale ends October 31, 2021.
+PRICE DROP: For a limited time, get up to 10% OFF the London Explorer Pass!
+Sale ends soon.
 Follow the link for details.

 I’ve said it before and I’ll say it again: London is one of my favorite cities in the world.
 The city’s energy is nothing less than contagious.
 From Piccadilly Circus to Knotting Hill, there is always something interesting happening in the U.K.’s capital city.